u16052642/thrive_erp_documentation/documentation-16.0/content/administration/install/deploy.rst

   machines than the production ones.
 And apply the same security precautions as for production.

-- If your public-facing Odoo server has access to sensitive internal network resources or services (e.g. via a private VLAN), implement appropriate firewall rules to protect those internal resources.
-This will ensure that the Odoo server cannot be used accidentally (or as a result of malicious user actions) to access or disrupt those internal resources.
+- If your public-facing Thrive Bureau ERP server has access to sensitive internal network resources or services (e.g. via a private VLAN), implement appropriate firewall rules to protect those internal resources.
+This will ensure that the Thrive Bureau ERP server cannot be used accidentally (or as a result of malicious user actions) to access or disrupt those internal resources.
-  Typically this can be done by applying an outbound default DENY rule on the firewall, then only explicitly authorizing access to internal resources that the Odoo server needs to access.
+  Typically this can be done by applying an outbound default DENY rule on the firewall, then only explicitly authorizing access to internal resources that the Thrive Bureau ERP server needs to access.
   `Systemd IP traffic access control <http://0pointer.net/blog/ip-accounting-and-access-lists-with-systemd.html>`_ may also be useful to implement per-process network access control.

-- If your public-facing Odoo server is behind a Web Application Firewall, a load-balancer, a transparent DDoS protection service (like CloudFlare) or a similar network-level device, you may wish to avoid direct access to the Odoo system.
-It is generally difficult to keep the endpoint IP addresses of your Odoo servers secret.
-For example they can appear in web server logs when querying public systems, or in the headers of emails posted from Odoo.
+- If your public-facing Thrive Bureau ERP server is behind a Web Application Firewall, a load-balancer, a transparent DDoS protection service (like CloudFlare) or a similar network-level device, you may wish to avoid direct access to the Thrive Bureau ERP system.
+It is generally difficult to keep the endpoint IP addresses of your Thrive Bureau ERP servers secret.
+For example they can appear in web server logs when querying public systems, or in the headers of emails posted from Thrive Bureau ERP.
   In such a situation you may want to configure your firewall so that the endpoints are not accessible publicly except from the specific IP addresses of your WAF, load-balancer or proxy service.
 Service providers like CloudFlare usually maintain